But what are the things Iran is famous for?

-Spoil yourself with a set of Iranian-style pottery embellished with beautiful patterns and colors to enjoy on your dining table or make some friends or relatives happy by bringing some of these creations as Iran souvenirs.
+Spoil yourself with a set of Iranian-style pottery embellished with beautiful patterns and colours to enjoy on your dining table or make some friends or relatives happy by bringing some of these creations as Iran souvenirs.

-Hamedan is the capital artistic of pottery in Iran and one of my favorite styles.
+Hamedan is the capital artistic of pottery in Iran and one of my favourite styles.
 You can find Hamedan pottery everywhere, but if you plan to go to Hamedan, it’s better you buy there rather than in other cities in Iran as they have the best prices and a much bigger choice.
 You will totally get lost in shapes and colors.

-Some other beautiful pottery to take home as Iran souvenirs after your trip are the famous Persian-blue plates and chalices you can find all around the Grand Bazaar of Esfahan.
+Some other beautiful pottery to take home as Iran souvenirs after your trip is the famous Persian-blue plates and chalices you can find all around the Grand Bazaar of Esfahan.
 The original pieces are in ceramic, but now you can find many in metal that they look very similar and with the same ornamental patterns.
 They make them in metal to be easier to ship and carry in a luggage and also because they can be sold much cheaper.
 This typical blue pottery was originally made by the Armenians who moved to Isfahan during Shah Abbas times, you can find them also in the shops in the city’s Armenian district New Jolfa.

 In Esfahan Grand Bazaar you can also find beautiful objects in silver and miniature painted boxes made with camel bone.
 In this market, don’t shy away from performing your best haggling skills.

-Persian jewelry and precious stones
+Persian jewellery and precious stones

 Last but not least, some very much appreciated Iran souvenirs are its beautiful precious and semi-precious stones.

 Important turquoise mines in Iran are in Nishapur, in the province of Khorasan.
-Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewelry and house ornaments, it’s easy to understand the turquoise has been used from ancient times in Persia.
+Given the omnipresent blue in all possible shades in the decorations of palaces, mosques, jewellery and house ornaments, it’s easy to understand the turquoise has been used from ancient times in Persia.